borntofrappe/svelte-tutorial/Relative Search/README.md

 ## Goal

-Highlight the search results for the Tour de France through two simple, yet effective visualizations.
+Highlight the google trends for the Tour de France through simple, yet effective and reusable line charts.

 ## Notes